 Be sure to claim compensation for your incurred costs with the airline carrier you used.
 Different airlines have different procedures, make your claim immediately, and you will need receipts in most cases.

 Check your various insurance policies, including the Travel Insurance Policy you have taken out for this trip.

+Claims must typically be filed within seven days of the incident.
 You can further pursue your claim with appropriate government agencies in your country of Origin.